 Emcee Extraordinaire Jerry Blavat

 “The last bastion of doo-wop culture in a McDonald’s world.”
 These words were written about Philadelphia, but they apply equally to Philadelphia’s legendary radio personality JERRY BLAVAT — The “Geator with the Heater,” the “Boss with the Hot Sauce.”
-The unique DJ, still going strong and now as much a Philadelphia institution as a cheesesteak or the Academy of Music.
+The unique DJ and performer is still going strong and now as much a Philadelphia institution as a cheesesteak or the Academy of Music.

-Decades after other stations shackled their DJs to a limited playlist and a tight, canned format, Blavat plays what sounds good to him from the Geator Gold Vault of classic doo-wop, acapella, motown and Philadelphia area dance hits of the ’50s, ’60s and ’70s, interspersed with his encyclopedic knowledge of the music, its writers and the performers.
-What holds it all together is the unique on-air personality of the man himself.
-Now in his 46th year on radio, Jerry Blavat long ago transcended the medium.
+To try and describe Jerry Blavat would be impossible without seeing him in person or listening to him on the air.
+Decades after other stations shackled their DJs to a limited playlist and a tight, canned format, Blavat plays what sounds good to him from the Geator Gold vault of classic doo-wop, a cappella, Motown and Philadelphia-area dance hits of the ’50s, ’60s and ’70s, interspersed with his encyclopedic knowledge of the music, its writers and producers, and the performers.
+What holds it all together is the unique personality of the man himself.
+Now in his 62nd year on radio, Jerry Blavat long ago transcended the medium.
 Describing him as a “radio DJ” is like describing Abraham Lincoln as a politician from Illinois.
+As he himself says, “My job is making people happy.”
 Today he’s a true cultural icon of the City of Brotherly Love, as recognizable a symbol as Independence Hall or the Liberty Bell.
 In Philadelphia, everyone smiles when they hear the Geator.